gia-urjc/SUMO-emissions/README.md

     truck;1.0

-### B) Create a simulation
+### E) Create a simulation

-   1º) Go to folder: ./SUMMO-emmisions/configuration/
-   2º) Open configurationFile.csv and configure the variables ( description in A)
+   1º) Go to folder: ./SUMMO-emmisions/configuration .
+Open configurationFile.csv and configure the variables ( description in A).
+All variables are important.
+CHOOSE A STRATEGY HERE!!!!
+   2º) Go to folder: ./SUMMO-emmisions/SUMO_emissions_runner .
+Open main.py and configure the variable file_name_density .
+   3º) Now, you can run the simulator (run ./SUMMO-emmisions/SUMO_emissions_runner/main.py). main.py is necessary to initialize SUMO, you cannot use runner.py only.
+The classes results.py, runner.py, Simulation.py, Vehicle.py, and Window.py are used when we run main.py.
+   4º) The result of the program is saved in the folder ./SUMMO-emmisions/SUMO_emissions_runner/results .
+These results are not shared on Github, you can create your own results.
+The folder ./SUMMO-emmisions/SUMO_emissions_runner/Experiments saves old results.